yasathedog123/Sourcetrail-test/README.md

     * [OpenJDK](https://jdk.java.net/)
     * [Maven](https://maven.apache.org/)
 * **Linux:** Because **Qt6** is build from source, additional packages are needed.
 Install these packages with `script/install-qt6-dependencies.sh`.
+    * Additionally this package must be installed:
+        * python3-jinja2

 Prepare the build:
 ```